 35. Both stakeholders and staff surveyed rated the political analyses produced by political affairs staff highly.
-As shown in Figure 5, at least 60 per cent of staff and 80 per cent of stakeholders
+As shown in figure V, at least 60 per cent of staff and 80 per cent of stakeholders respectively considered that the reports and advice produced to support peace processes were timely, accurate and relevant.